GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 Depending on the use case and type of geodata at your disposal, there are multiple ways to visualise geodata in a comprehensive format:

-- You can change the 'styling' and color of the data.
+- You can change the 'styling' and colour of the data.
 - You can add text labels.

-- Vector and raster data is visualized differently in GIS-Software.
+Vector and raster data is visualized differently in GIS-Software.

 ## Styling Panel